 City Attorney Leen: There is underlying issue though.
 I want to at least explain why we are asking for the name.
 You can remove that, that's perfectly fine, but the problem is this is the only thing.
-We are being very specific what can be asked, so if we take out the name and they say, I'm going to this person's house, they will not be allowed to then ask for what's the name so I can call forward and tell them that this person is coming to your house.
+We are being very specific what can be asked, so if we take out the name and they say, can call forward and tell them that this person is coming to your house.